Mariana Rodrigues

 Recent festival appearances include Bachcelona, Bloomsbury, Baroquestock, Islington, and Vilalte.

-Young Artist Programmes for the 2025/2026 Season include: BREMF Emerging Artist with her duo Chantefable, Vache Baroque James Bowman Young Artist, Bachcelona AKADEMIE with Lluís Vilamajó and Paul Agnew, first ever Concertist Fellow with Oxford Bach Soloists and Next Generation Artist with Sestina Music.
+Young Artist Programmes for the 2025/2026 Season include: Leeds Song Young Aritst and BREMF Emerging Artist with her duo Chantefable, Vache Baroque James Bowman Young Artist, Bachcelona AKADEMIE with Lluís Vilamajó and Paul Agnew, first ever Concertist Fellow with Oxford Bach Soloists and Next Generation Artist with Sestina Music.

 Mariana is the recipient of the Salvat Grant for Baroque Music 2026.